Orientation and induction for remote teachers

 - established an ongoing collegial relationship with your mentor

-- revisited the EAL/D Hub to reflect on your developing understanding of teaching Indigenous learners
+- visited the EAL/D Hub to reflect on your developing understanding of teaching Indigenous learners

 - reflected on how your own cultural norms impact on the way you view yourself and the community.

-Working with your principal and line manager, you will continue to engage with professional learning, formal mentoring and networking opportunities as identified in your performance and development plan.
+Working with your principal and line manager, you will continue to engage with professional learning, formal mentoring and networking opportunities as identified in your professional growth plan.